Skip to content

 A 1031 exchange — named after Section 1031 of the Internal Revenue Code — allows an investor to sell a commercial or investment property and reinvest the proceeds into a "like-kind" replacement property while deferring all capital gains taxes.
 The key word is "defer."
 You don't eliminate the tax — you postpone it until you eventually sell without exchanging.

 This is one of the most powerful tools in commercial real estate investing.
 Instead of losing 20-30% of your gains to federal and state taxes, you redeploy the full amount into your next property, compounding your returns over time.
 Many investors use 1031 exchanges repeatedly throughout their careers, effectively deferring taxes indefinitely.
+Before you commit, it's worth modeling the replacement deal — our free deal analyzer scores any NNN or multifamily property on IRR, DSCR, and cash-on-cash in seconds.

 The Critical Timelines